 Also, surgical technologists can promote themselves and their work to their friends and family through their social media channels.
 Finally, community members can reach out to hospitals, outpatient clinics, and health care centers to learn what they are doing for this special week and how they can learn more.

 During National Surgical Technologists Week, employers are encouraged to openly acknowledge the work that surgical technologists perform in their facility.
 This can be through social media posts, press releases, patient education pamphlets, and in-office signage.
 The goal is to bring awareness to the critical tasks surgical technologists perform and thank them for their hard work.

 On an individual level, employers should send a personal acknowledgment to every surgical technologist they employ, thanking them for the work they do.

 Meet the Experts: Kevin Craycraft and Norma Chyphert

 Kevin Craycraft is the vice president of the AST’s board of directors.
 The organization represents more than 80,000 surgical technologists and is a public advocate in the push to get more states to introduce requirements.

-Craycraft is also the program coordinator and a professor of the surgical technology program at Bluegrass Community and Technical College in Lexington, Kentucky.
-Notably, he has been a certified surgical technologist for 32 years—14 years as a practitioner and 18 as program coordinator.
+Craycraft is also the program coordinator and an associate professor of the surgical technician program at Bluegrass Community and Technical College in Lexington, Kentucky.

 Norma Chyphert is the director and program chair of the surgical technology program at Linn-Benton Community College in Central Oregon.
 She has 34 years of experience as a surgical technologist and witnessed Oregon introducing legislation to regulate surgical technicians in Oregon in 2016.
 She has been teaching surgical technology classes at the school for the last three years.